 Self-discipline in trading is the key to overall profitability – the ability to stick with your chosen trading strategy.

 The major cause of losing money in the markets is not a faulty trading strategy, but the faulty execution of one’s trading strategy.
 Unless you just happen to be the luckiest person in the world, you will not make money at spread betting unless you have the ability to calmly and coolly execute your betting strategy, even when market conditions are rapidly changing.

 Self-disciplined spread bettors approach trading the markets with a specific trading strategy that includes strict rules of money management and risk management, such as the practice of using stop-loss orders to limit their potential losses to acceptably low levels.

-Here are some specific tips on practicing good trading discipline:
+Here are some specific tips on practising good trading discipline:

-- Keep in mind that hesitating and missing out on a trade your strategy tells you to take – and that turns out so that it would have been massively profitable – will probably bother you a lot more than taking a trade that results in a manageable loss.
+- Keep in mind hesitating and missing out on a trade your strategy tells you to take.
+If it turns out that it would have been massively profitable – it will probably bother you a lot more than taking a trade that results in a manageable loss.

 - Learn how to control emotions when trading, whether those emotions be positive or negative.
 The more you can trade free of emotion and guided by rational market analysis, the more likely you are to succeed.

 - Don’t let a string of wins make you overconfident in your ability.
 Sure, you should be thankful for the profits, but don’t fall into the trap of starting to think you’ve suddenly gained some magic ability to bet infallibly.
 A popular trading axiom is, “Like gasoline and matches, optimism and leverage are things you should keep far apart from each other”.
 Just stick with your trading strategy.

 - Always maintain the attitude that you are solely responsible for your trading decisions.
 This includes both buying and selling, and your profits or losses.